HuntsmanCancerInstitute/10xranger-nf/README.md

-# cellranger-nf
+# 10xranger-nf
-A Nextflow wrapper for 10X Cellranger to wrangle the 10,000+ output files per sample.
+A Nextflow wrapper for 10X Cellranger  and spaceranger to wrangle the 10,000+ output files per sample.
 Provides access to `cellranger count`, `cellranger-atac`, and `cellranger vdj` with `--mode` parameter

 # Usage
-Point `cellranger-nf` at a directory containing the output of 10X Cellranger `mkfastq`.
+Point `10xranger-nf` at a directory containing the output of 10X Cellranger `mkfastq`.
 Subdirectories will be named with a unique identifier, which will be used as the sample ID.

 ```
-nextflow run cellranger-nf --fastq [full path] --reference [mouse/human/full path] --ncells [int]
+nextflow run 10xranger-nf --fastq [full path] --reference [mouse/human/full path]
 ```

-By default `cellranger-nf` will run in its Docker container via Singularity.
+By default `10xranger-nf` will run in its Docker container via Singularity.
 See Dockerfile for full details.
 Singularity will pull the container automatically on execution.

 ## Required